System Design Space

 ✗ Not the best choice

-• ACID transactions between records
+• ACID transactions across multiple records

-• Complex JOINs and analytics
+• Complex joins and analytical exploration

 • Frequently changing data schemas